Palestinian wine: Modern industry

-Cremisan Winery, founded in 1885, is the oldest winery in Palestine and produces award-winning wines sold globally.
+Cremisan Winery, founded in 1885, is the oldest winery in Palestine and produces wines sold globally.
 The vineyard was founded and is owned by the Salesians who founded it to create local jobs and fund assistance to the needy.

 Nadim Khoury, a Palestinian who is known for establishing Taybeh Brewery, has also opened a winery in the West Bank Christian majority village of Taybeh.
 Using 21 indigenous varieties of grapes, the wines produced were quick to gain visitors' praise.
 Khoury admits that Israeli restrictions has made it difficult to do business, his shipments for example, including his wine-making equipment, have been delayed because of Israeli checkpoint inspections.
 Other problems that the business owners endure, is difficulty shipping to the United States, due to the fact that there is no free trade agreement between the two countries.
 A wine festival is now held annually in the town.